quinncampbell0/sorghum_germplasm_eGS/README.md

 # sorghum_germplasm_eGS
-Working scripts for manuscript "Climate resilience conserved in global germplasm repositories"
+Working scripts for manuscript "Climate resilience conserved in global germplasm repositories: Picking the most promising parents for agile plant breeding"

 Genotype data in the format used in the study can be found at: https://figshare.com/s/da4ad3fe9f749f2135b6